Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/arch/event_handling.rst.txt

         ...
     }

-Then in the ``Start`` method, we register the event handling functions to the central event manager (the timer event handling follows a different pattern that would be describe in below section):
+Then in the ``Start`` method, we register the event handling functions to the central event manager (the timer event handling follows a different pattern that would be described in below section):

 .. code-block:: C#